 💡 Cloud deployment involves running a model on a remote server and accessing it via API.
 Edge deployment means running the model on a specific piece of hardware, often a small GPU or mobile device.

-Advantages and Disadvantages of Cloud vs Edge Deployment
+Cloud vs Edge Deployment

 In many cases, an application could rely on either the cloud or an edge device for running its computer vision model.
 With that in mind, considering the strengths and weaknesses of each option is helpful in evaluating the best way to deploy your model.